I get questions from readers about Chihuahua puppies every week, or so and so I thought it was time for an article on facts about Chihuahua puppies.

 Some Chihuahuas have floppy ears, and they are just as cute and lovable as any other Chihuahua.

-When Chihuahuas first come out of the womb, their eyes are floppy.
+When Chihuahuas first come out of the womb, their ears are floppy.
 Remember, there really is no set timeline when it comes to when and if their ears become fully erect.
 Some Chihuahua pups can develop sooner, while others may take more time.

 HOW OFTEN SHOULD I FEED MY PUPPY?